 E-commerce businesses collect contact details like names, email addresses, and phone numbers to maintain customer communication channels.

-Businesses can analyze purchase histories and browsing patterns to glean valuable context for refining future customer service interactions and product recommendations.
+Businesses can analyze purchase histories and browsing patterns to refine future customer service interactions and product recommendations.
 Technical data, including IP addresses and device information, supports website functionality and helps prevent fraud.

 Legal basis for collection

 Each piece of information an online store requests from customers needs a clear purpose.
-Obtaining consent to collect and use customer data is not just good business practice—it protects everyone involved.
+Obtaining consent to collect and use customer data protects everyone involved.

 Using and Sharing Customer Data